-5) Child Protection
+5. Child Protection

-- 5.1 The Governors and staff at this school recognise that pupils with special educational needs and who are disabled are particularly vulnerable to all types of abuse. - 5.2 The school's child protection procedures will be adhered to. - 5.3 From a child protection perspective it is acknowledged that intimate care involves risks for children and adults as it may involve staff touching private parts of a pupil's body.
-In this school best practice will be promoted and all adults (including those who are involved in intimate care and others in the vicinity) will be encouraged to be vigilant at all times, to seek advice where relevant and take account of safer working practice. - 5.4 Where appropriate, pupils will be taught personal safety skills carefully matched to their level of development and understanding.

-- 5.5 If a member of staff has any concerns about physical changes in a pupil's presentation, e.g. unexplained marks, bruises, etc s/he will immediately report concerns to the Designated Safeguard Lead or Deputy Safeguard Lead if appropriate.
-A clear written record of the concern will be completed on CPOMS and a referral made to Children's Services Social Care, CHECS, if appropriate, in accordance with the school's child protection procedures.
-Parents/carers will be asked for their consent or informed that a referral is necessary prior to it being made but this should only be done where such discussion and agreement-seeking will not place the child at increased risk of suffering significant harm. - 5.6 If a pupil becomes unusually distressed or very unhappy about being cared for by a particular member of staff, this should be reported to the class teacher or Headteacher.
+- 5.1 The Governors and staff at this school recognise that pupils with special educational needs and those who are disabled are particularly vulnerable to all types of abuse. - 5.2 The school's child protection procedures will be adhered to. - 5.3 From a child protection perspective, it is acknowledged that intimate care involves risks for children and adults as it may involve staff touching private parts of a pupil's body.
+In this school best practice will be promoted and all adults (including those who are involved in intimate care and others in the vicinity) will be encouraged to be vigilant at all times, to seek advice where relevant and take account of safer working practice. - 5.4 Where appropriate, pupils will be taught personal safety skills carefully matched to their level of development and understanding. - 5.5 If a member of staff has any concerns about physical changes in a pupil's presentation, e.g. unexplained marks, bruises, etc s/he will immediately report concerns to the Designated Safeguard Lead or Deputy Safeguard Lead if appropriate.
+A clear written record of the concern will be completed on CPOMS and a referral made to Cheshire's Services Social Care, CHECS, if appropriate, in accordance with the school's child protection procedures. - 5.6 If a pupil becomes unusually distressed or very unhappy about being cared for by a particular member of staff, this should be reported to the class teacher or Headteacher.
 The matter will be investigated at an appropriate level (usually the Headteacher) and outcomes recorded.
 Parents/carers will be contacted as soon as possible in order to reach a resolution.
 Staffing schedules will be altered until the issue/s is/are resolved so that the child's needs remain paramount.
 Further advice will be taken from outside agencies if necessary. - 5.7 If a pupil, or any other person, makes an allegation against an adult working at the school this should be reported to the Headteacher (or to the Chair of Governors if the concern is about the Headteacher) who will consult the Local Authority Designated Officer in accordance with the school's policy: Dealing with Allegations of Abuse against Members of Staff and Volunteers.
-It should not be discussed with any other members of staff or the member of staff the allegation relates to. - 5.8 Similarly, any adult who has concerns about the conduct of a colleague at the school or about any improper practice will report this to the Headteacher or to the Chair of Governors, in accordance with the child protection procedures and 'whistle-blowing' policy.
+It should not be

+- discussed with any others members of staff or the member of staff or the member of staff the allegation relates to. - 5.8 Similarly, any adult who has concerns about the conduct of a colleague at the school or about any improper practice will report this to the headteacher or to the Chair or Governors, in accordance with the child protection procedures and 'whistle-blowing' policy.

-6) Physiotherapy
+6. Physiotherapy

-6.1 Pupils who require physiotherapy whilst at school should have this carried out by a trained physiotherapist.
-If it is agreed in the care plan that a member of the school staff should undertake part of the physiotherapy regime (such as assisting children with exercises), then the required technique must be demonstrated by the physiotherapist personally, written guidance given and updated regularly.
-The physiotherapist should observe the member of staff applying the technique.

-- 6.2 Under no circumstances should school staff devise and carry out their own exercises or physiotherapy programmes. - 6.3 Any concerns about the regime or any failure in equipment should be reported immediately to the Senco and the physiotherapist.
+- 6.1 Pupils who require physiotherapy whilst at school should have this carried out by a trained physiotherapist.
+If it is agreed in the care plan that a member of the school staff should undertake part of the physiotherapy regime (such as assisting children with exercises), then the required technique must be demonstrated by the physiotherapist personally, written guidance and updated regularly.
+The physiotherapist should observe the member of staff applying the technique. - 6.2 Under no circumstances should school staff devise and carry out their own exercises or physiotherapy programmes. - Any concerns about the regime or any failure in equipment should be reported immediately to the Senco and the physiotherapist.

-7) Medical Procedures
+7. Medical Procedures